skohub-io/skohub-vocabs/CONTRIBUTING.md

 Welcome!
 Thank you for contributing to SkoHub.

 The following is a set of guidelines for contributing to SkoHub and how to work together in an efficient and goal-oriented way.
-We use the simple GitHub workflow: the master branch is always in a working state.
-New features are developed in feature branches which are merged into the master after review in pull requests.
+We use the simple GitHub workflow: the `main` branch is always in a working state.
+New features are developed in feature branches which are merged into `main` after review in pull requests.
 See details on the [GitHub flow](https://guides.github.com/introduction/flow/).
 The agile methods we use are inspired by the [Scrum Guide](https://www.scrum.org/resources/scrum-guide).